 - The project’s fit with the investment focus for this funding round

 - The applicant’s ability to deliver

 - The value for money the project offers.

 The EECA Board makes funding decisions based on recommendations from an assessment panel.
 The assessment panel is chaired by EECA board member Elena Trout and comprised of experts from the energy, transport and freight sectors.

-The fund’s investment focus for Round Three (closed September 2017) was to:
+The fund’s investment focus for round four was to: